Probate Q&A Series

 • A detailed list of the decedent’s personal property to be collected.

-• A statement that the estate qualifies for summary administration under G.S.
-28A-24-1.
+• A statement that the estate qualifies for collection by affidavit under G.S.
+28A-25-1.

-After you sign the affidavit under oath, present it to the custodian or holder of the property—often a bank or financial institution.
+After you sign the affidavit under oath, present it to the clerk of superior court.
+After it is filed, present a certified copy to the custodian or holder of the property—often a bank or financial institution.
 The custodian may rely on the affidavit to release funds or personal items (G.S.
-28A-24-2).
+28A-25-2).
 Keep copies of all documents and proof of delivery to avoid disputes.

-If the property custodian refuses to honor a valid affidavit, you may petition the clerk of superior court in the county where the decedent lived.
-The clerk can order release of the property and award costs and fees if the refusal was unreasonable (G.S.
-28A-24-4).
+If the property custodian refuses to honor a valid affidavit, you may petition the clerk of superior court in the county where the affidavit was filed.
+The clerk can order release of the property (G.S.
+28A-25-3).

 Key Points to Consider